HardikRathod10/collection_with_perfex/README.md

    $output = $invoices->isNotEmpty();
    ```

-> You can explore more collection methods from [HERE](https://wendelladriel.com/blog/laravel-collections-the-artisans-guide)
+> You can explore more collection methods from [HERE](https://laravel.com/docs/11.x/collections)
    ---
 # Creating module

 Steps to create module:

 1. Generate module from module **bulder > build** from CRM by specifing module name, descriptions and contexts required.

 2. On successfully module generation it will download zip file for that module with specified module name.

 3. Upload that module zip file in perfex CRM **setup > modules**.
 After that folder with that module name will automatically gets generated inside modules folder in perfex CRM you can customize it as per requirement.

+>Every module must have to files install.php and init file wich name would be same as module name like form example module init file would be example.com.

+**Install.php** is used to perform some database releated operations like creating table or some columns inside table on installtion of module or perform task that are require to use that module.
+**init file** contains information about module like module name, description, link and different hooks

+> Inside module to quering database we have to use db_prefix() function to add prefix to table rather than writing direct table name with tbl prefilx. ex.
+Use **db_prefix.'options'** rather than **'tbloptions'**.

 # DataTable in perfex CRM
-> All datatable functions are located at helpers > datatables_helpers.php
+> All datatable functions are located at **helpers > datatables_helpers.php**
 #### Steps to initialize datatable in perfex
 1. Render table using render_datatable() inside view file where you want to display table.
 ```